-When the grading machine or test equipment calibration is found in error, corrective action shall be taken to correct the condition prior to further machine grading or testing being performed.
+When the grading machine calibration or test equipment spot-check is found in error, corrective action shall be taken to correct the condition prior to further machine grading or testing being performed.

-When only the test equipment calibration is found in error, an additional five (5)-specimen sample shall be selected and tested from the held item.
+When only the test equipment spot-check is found in error, an additional five (5)-specimen sample shall be selected and tested from the held item.